10 Affordable Products for People with Dementia That Increase Comfort and Calm

 10. From $65 – Cuddly robotic pet

-These robotic pets are lifelike and engaging as well as being cute and cuddly.
+These robotic pets are lifelike, engaging, and cute and cuddly.

-They respond to touch similar to a real pet, but nobody needs to worry about feeding or cleaning or having them underfoot.
+They respond to touch like real pets, but nobody needs to worry about feeding, cleaning, or keeping them underfoot.

-Browse the cats, pups, and bird from Joy for All (get 15% off with discount code CARE15 at checkout) or check out our in-depth review here.
+Browse the cats, pups, and birds from Joy for All (get 15% off with discount code CARE15 at checkout) or check out our in-depth review here.

 Recommended for you: